abe511/tensorflowjs/README.md

-Starter projects for learning about Machine Learning. hahaha
+Starter projects for learning about Machine Learning. hahaha.